 The following code sample illustrates taking a backup and restoring a database cluster on a remote host containing tablespaces.
-For detailed information regarding using tablespaces, see the EDB Postgres Backup and Recovery User Guide.
+For detailed information regarding using tablespaces, see the EDB Postgres Backup and Recovery User Guide available at the EDB website.

-On an Advanced Server database running on a remote host, the following tablespaces are created and used by two tables:
+On an Advanced Server database running on a remote host, the following tablespaces are created for use by two tables: